 - Help patients catalog and monitor skin lesions to detect skin cancer

 - Help patients navigate cancer treatment with patient-, disease-, and stage-specific interactions

 Partnerships & Collaborations

 Partnerships across campus and with the business and investment communities help our faculty translate their ideas into clinical applications and commercial products.
-We work closely with the College of Engineering, Ross School of Business, Center for Entrepreneurship, Office of Technology Transfer, Fast Forward Medical Innovation and many other collaborators and stakeholders.
+We work closely with the College of Engineering, Ross School of Business, Center for Entrepreneurship, Innovation Partnerships, Fast Forward Medical Innovation and many other collaborators and stakeholders.

 Surgical Innovation Development Programming

-The Department of Surgery collaborates with Fast Forward Medical Innovation and Tech Transfer to lead a number of programs to foster surgical device and technology development.
-Our eight-month Michigan Surgical Innovation Accelerator Course helps faculty learn key principles of innovation and entrepreneurship while moving their ideas closer to clinical impact.
+The Department of Surgery collaborates with Fast Forward Medical Innovation and Innovation Partnerships to lead a number of programs to foster surgical device and technology development.
+Our Michigan Surgical Innovation Accelerator Course helps faculty learn key principles of innovation and entrepreneurship while moving their ideas closer to clinical impact.
 The program culminates in a "Shark Tank"-style pitch to advisors and prospective investors.